thunderrabbit/robnugen-journal-entries/2020/02/15dog-shelter.md

 draft: false
 ---

 Stinky after going to a dog shelter place.
-I was ready to go after 30 minutes.
+I was ready to leave after 30 minutes.
 It was cool to see dogs, but it was gross as they were in a too small area and outside all the time.
 No grass to speak of, just wet dirt.
 I tried to be as chill as possible with them and love them as best I could, but do not plan to go back.